MarcAngelo16/pipeline_patent/README.md

 ### **3. PubChem Fetcher** (`pubchem_fetcher/`)

 Fetches patents from PubChem by keyword search.

+**Features:**
+- Multi-word search support (auto-splits into AND conditions)
+- Example: "lansoprazole inject" → searches for patents with both terms
+- Filters stop words to match PubChem behavior

 **Output:** JSON file with patent IDs and basic info